RIKTIGATOMTEN/Discord-Shop-bot/README.md

 For detailed setup instructions, you might find it helpful to watch a tutorial video on YouTube.

+# How to run

+Open the folder in visualstudio and run this in the terminal. "node index.js"

 ## Configuring the Bot

 1. **Create a Discord Application**: